General Requirements for Honors Graduates

 - Achieve a 3.25 grade point average.

-- Take (on average) one Honors course each semester.
+- Take (on average) 1–2 Honors courses each semester.

 Special Requirements for Honors Distinctions

 For students entering the Honors College from high school, a typical 36-hour Honors curriculum comprises the following:

 - Human Situation sequence, 10 credit hours:

 - Modernity (4 hours, spring semester)

 - Other University Core Curriculum, 9 Honors credit hours: